Western Michigan vs. Kent State NCAA Football Odds, Plays and Insights | October 16, 2021

 Kent State Stats and Trends

-- Kent State has covered the spread on two occasions this season.
+- So far this year Kent State has two wins against the spread.

-- Kent State's games this year have hit the over on one of six set point totals (16.7%).
+- Kent State's games this year have gone over the total in one out of six opportunities (16.7%).

 - Kent State is 2-1 against the spread and 3-0 overall when the team records more than 25.5 points.

-- When Kent State picks up over 312.3 yards, the team is 2-3 against the spread and 3-2 overall.
+- Kent State is 2-3 against the spread and 3-2 overall when the team piles up more than 312.3 yards.

-- The Golden Flashes have turned the ball over four times, four fewer times than the Broncos have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.